jeesup0103/CodeReviewBot/README.md

-# LLM Code Review
+# Code Review Bot

 ## Introduction
-LLM Code Review is a Python-based tool designed to automate code reviews by leveraging OpenAI's language model.
+Code review bot is to automate code reviews by using OpenAI's language model.
 It fetches code changes from GitHub pull requests on main branch, analyzes the changes using OpenAI's GPT model, and posts feedback directly to the corresponding GitHub pull request.

 ## Table of Contents
 - [Installation](#installation)